Here's how to ask for more flexible hours at work, or a better work from home policy.

 However, if you're already spending the majority of your hours on a computer, you're chatting to your colleagues on Slack and your meetings could be condensed to a Monday (and done via Skype/Zoom/Google Hangouts), you're already remote.

 Chances are, your boss might be totally cool with it, see eye to eye with you, and there will be no debate.
-If there is, back up your argument with
+If there is, back up your argument with a structure for how you see this working without it decreasing productivity for you or your colleagues.

 3. Write the email (and wait on it).